Trams in Belgrade: Ada Bridge

 When a new bridge across the Sava was planned, it was planned to have both the auto carriageways and tram tracks.
 The bridge was built from 2008 to 2011 and was open for the car transport on 1 January 2012, but the tram tracks were not placed across it.
 Only in 2016, city officials announced that the first trams will cross over the bridge in 2017.
 But a request for tender, concerning the construction of the tram tracks over the bridge, was distributed by the city government only in December 2016, and it failed.
 It was repeated in December 2017.
 The project includes 2.7 km of a new, dual gauge tracks, with connections to the existing routes in New Belgrade and Banovo Brdo.
 If the tender is successful (deadline is January 2018), the trams may become operational in 2019.

 From the New Belgrade side, the connection will be at the Đorđa Stanojevića Street, continuing over the embankment and the northern access road to the center of the bridge.
 On Čukarica side, it will connect to the existing route at the border of Banovo Brdo and Rakovica.
 Places for the future additional tram stations, right at the ending points of the bridge, are already allocated.
 Among the other additional works, the already existing elevated track across the Topčiderka river, will be removed but the pillars will be preserved and used for the new track bridge.
 Some preparatory works began in March 2018 and later that month city signed a contract with "Energoprojekt holding", which won the bidding.
 Construction should last for 420 days.
 Some citizens' associations suggested that the new tram lines from the new bridge should extend to Zemun, reestablishing the tram connection with Belgrade which was severed in 1941.
 That way, Zemun would be directly connected by tram to New Belgrade and the southern parts of Belgrade across the Sava.

 After a month-long testing, the tram traffic across the bridge started on 4 July 2019.
 Initially, two lines will cross the bridge: No. 11L (Tašmajdan-Block 45) and No. 13 (Banovo Brdo-Block 45).
+In January 2021, city administration announced a study to judge feasibilty to expand the Pančevo Bridge with an additional lane to carry the first tram line across the Danube.

 Restoration of Line No. 1

 After new city government took over in 2013, they announced the creation of a pedestrian zone in the entire central section of Belgrade.
-City manager Goran Vesić announced that one single tram line, using the original number 1, will replace all four trolleybus lines (19, 21, 22 and 29) and the only bus line (31), which traverse through the city’s main street Kralja Milana.
+City manager Goran Vesić announced that one single tram line, using the original number 1, will replace all four trolleybus lines (19, 21, 22 and 29) and the bus line (31), which traverse through the city’s main street Kralja Milana.
 Regarding reasons, Vesić stated that the overhead lines look ugly in downtown and that citizen complained about the noise made by the trolleybuses.
 The immediate reaction of the citizens was mostly negative.